 Take a stroll across the Rhine River via Hohenzollern Bridge to the Rheinboulevard for a stunning view of the city.

-Here, you can sit back, relax, and take in the spectacular sunsets that Cologne has to offer.
+You can sit back, relax, and take in Cologne’s spectacular sunsets here.

 2. Cologne Cathedral